Administrative law in Singapore: Error of law on the face of the record

 Even before Anisminic, one ground on which the courts could quash non-jurisdictional errors of law was where they were errors on the face of the record.
 An application for judicial review could be taken if a mistake of law was revealed on a perusal of the record of the proceedings.
 According to Re Application by Yee Yut Ee (1978), this ground of review is still applicable in Singapore today.
 In the case, the applicant, who was a company director, challenged an order of the Industrial Arbitration Court ("IAC") which had made him personally liable for paying the retrenchment benefits of the company's employees.

-The High Court quashed the order, holding that it was patently illegal as it was not authorized by law.
+The High Court quashed the order, holding that it was patently illegal as it was not authorised by law.
 Under well-established company law principles, directors are not liable for their companies' debts unless there is proof of fraud, breach of warranty of authority or other exceptional circumstances, and nothing in the Industrial Relations Act which established the IAC, changed this.
 Even though the Act contained an ouster clause, the clause did not prevent the High Court from intervening when the IAC had committed an error of law which had caused it to act without jurisdiction.